flimflam-austin/hugo-cms-test/_unsorted/json_exports/cleanerV2/03_output_processedmd/quickreads/20190805-quick-quotes-august-30.md

     In Ohio, it is suspected the drug may be fentanyl dispersed via a fan.
   card_citation: ''
 card_5:
-  card_text: "> a\x1COf course, I was surprised when I just changed (the) T-shirt really quick, and he gave me the code violation.
-I didna\x19t expect it, and I told him it was pretty weird.a\x1D\n> \n> French tennis player Alize Cornet who received a warning for changing her shirt on the tennis court of the U.S. Open; it was on backwards.
-The US Open said it \"regrets\" the code violation and has since clarified its rules."
+  card_text: "> ax1COf course, I was surprised when I just changed (the) T-shirt really quick, and he gave me the code violation.
+I didnax19t expect it, and I told him it was pretty weird.ax1Dn> n> French tennis player Alize Cornet who received a warning for changing her shirt on the tennis court of the U.S. Open; it was on backwards.
+The US Open said it "regrets" the code violation and has since clarified its rules."
   card_citation: ''
 card_10:
   card_text: |-